numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   * **Java Access Modifiers - protected keyword**

-    If class member is “protected” then it will be accessible only to the classes in the same package and to the subclasses.
+    If a class member is “protected” then it will be accessible only to the classes in the same package and to the subclasses.
 This modifier is less restricted from private but more restricted from public access.
 Usually, we use this keyword to make sure the class variables are accessible only to the subclasses.

   * **Java Access Modifiers - default access**